 Charles River Path (Needham section); Easy.
 Paved, flat trail.

-Starting from the Kendrick Street parking lot; From I-95/Route 128 take exit 19B to Highland Ave heading west.
+Starting from the Kendrick Street parking lot; From I-95 take exit 35A to Highland Ave heading west.
 Take your first Left on Hunting Rd.
 Turn left on Kendrick St. Just past 3rd Ave on your left will be a parking lot on your right for Cutler Park.